 LGBTQ2+ weddings & gender pronouns

 Same-sex marriage has been legal in Ontario since 2003.
-Unfortunately as of 2019, many religious officiants still refuse to perform same-sex weddings, some stating a religious objection, others claiming that they will somehow have their officiant's licence revoked if they do.
+Unfortunately, many officiants in Ontario still refuse to perform same-sex weddings, some stating a religious objection, others pretending the marriage will somehow be invalid or that they would have their officiant's licence revoked.
+(Fact check: the sex or gender of the applicants is not indicated anywhere on the marriage licence.)

 Discrimination has no place in Canadian society.
 When two people love each other, it's a time for celebration!
 I was trained and certified by Humanist Canada, an organization that promotes and protects marriage equality, and I personally support same-sex marriage.
 I would be honoured to officiate your ceremony.